 The twenty first chapter of the book of Revelation describes a new heaven and earth.
 Verse 2 states, “And I saw the holy city, New Jerusalem coming down out of heaven from God, made ready as a Bride adorned for husband.”
 The teachings of the Bible show us that Jesus is not in love with architecture, but, the people who inhabit the city, His people, His Bride.
 Revelation 22:17 says, “The Spirit and the Bride say, “Come!”
 And let him who hears say, “Come!”
 Whoever is thirsty, let him come; and whoever wishes, let him take the free gift of the water of life.”

 Jesus, being God the Son, has infinite ability and capacity in His heart to love and be involved with countless individuals and His corporate church at the same time.
 The Lord and His heaven has room for ALL who will come to Him.
 Heaven is the pure, undiluted, eternal presence of God, and we’re all invited to be with Him there.
 Heaven is a choice… We hope it is yours!

-– Eternally His, Joe and Debbie Mayer
+– Written by Joe Mayer